varshithreddy137/Task_1-repo/README.md

 # Task_1
-It was a great learning experience working on this task.
-I learned so much, especially by figuring out how to do certain things on my own.
-If I didn’t know something, especially in C, I tried to understand how it works and why it works that way.
-Overall, the experience of completing Task 1 was very fulfilling.
+Working on Task 1 was truly a great learning experience for me.
+It pushed me out of my comfort zone and gave me an opportunity to explore and understand new concepts that I might not have encountered otherwise.
+One of the biggest takeaways from this task was learning how to approach problems independently.
+Whenever I came across a concept I didn't know—especially in C programming—I didn’t just skip it or give up.
+Instead, I took it as a challenge to research, read, and understand how things actually work behind the scenes.
+This process not only improved my technical skills but also made me more confident in my ability to figure things out on my own.

-##Challenges Faced:
+Challenges Faced

-I struggled with some programming concepts and didn't know certain things, which led me to research and learn about them.
-I limited myself from using AI too much, but used it occasionally to understand concepts better.
-It felt great to learn something new through that process.
+One of the major challenges I faced during this task was my lack of familiarity with certain programming languages and commands.
+There were moments where I felt stuck and unsure of how to proceed.
+But instead of depending entirely on AI tools, I made a conscious effort to limit my usage and focus more on self-learning.
+I did use AI occasionally, but only to understand the logic or the structure of certain solutions.
+It felt incredibly rewarding to learn something new and then apply it successfully in solving a problem.

-##Approach:
+My Approach

-I started with the Light Dose questions, assuming they would be easy—but I quickly realized they weren’t as simple as I thought.
-I learned most of the Linux commands from the given links, and this part actually took me the most time.
+I began the task by attempting the Light Dose questions, thinking they would be simple.
+But to my surprise, they required a deeper understanding than I initially expected.
+I had to spend several days just learning and practicing Linux commands and understanding the logic behind them.
+The resources provided were very helpful, and I made the most of them to build my foundation.

-Next, I worked on the Medium Dose questions.
-These were a bit difficult, but I felt very happy after solving them.
-They weren’t extremely hard, but required a lot of thinking and understanding of the questions.
+Once I completed the Light Dose, I moved on to the Medium Dose questions.
+These were definitely more challenging, requiring me to think critically and deeply understand the problem statements.
+Despite the difficulty, I enjoyed working on them.
+Every time I successfully solved one, it gave me a real sense of accomplishment.

 Finally, I attempted a Hard Dose question.
-I was only able to do one, but it gave me a great sense of accomplishment.
-I couldn’t do the rest because I don’t know Python yet, and for one of the questions, I couldn’t figure out the logic.
-I’m planning to learn Python soon—I believe it will help me a lot.
+I was only able to solve one, but that one question gave me more satisfaction than all the others combined.
+It made me realize that even if a problem seems difficult, with the right mindset and effort, I can tackle it.
+Unfortunately, I wasn’t able to solve the other hard dose questions, mainly because I’m not familiar with Python yet.
+One of the questions also left me completely blank—I couldn’t figure out where to even start.
+That’s when I decided: I will start learning Python soon.
+I believe it will open up many more opportunities for me in programming.

-##Resources Used:
+Resources Used

-I mostly used Google Search to understand new things and concepts.
-It really helped me learn a lot.
+Throughout this task, my main resource was Google Search.
+I relied on it heavily to look up unfamiliar concepts, understand syntax, and read about how different commands and programs work.
+It helped me discover new websites, forums, and articles that enriched my understanding.
+It’s amazing how much you can learn just by being curious and willing to dig deeper.

 Thank you, MaRS Team!
 Looking forward to learning more!